 In 1977 Woodward became known as the School for Creative and Performing Arts (SCPA).
 It became the first private sector school in the country to offer kindergarten to twelfth grade students a full range of curriculum catering to the arts.
 Famous alumni include Sarah Jessica Parker, Carmen Electra, Nick Lachey, and Drew Lachey.
 It was also the location for the MTV reality show, Taking the Stage.
 In 2010 SCPA was moved to a new, nearby location and its former home was sold to Core Redevelopment at auction.

 Core Redevelopment is educated in the art of repurposing historic structures; salvaging original fixtures and materials aids in keeping the authentic vibe of a building present.
 Alumni Lofts will feature character defining elements such as chalkboards, wide hallways, and impressive built-ins.
 The green space adjacent to the building will be preserved almost entirely by constructing a two-level underground parking area for residents.
 A number of unique and desirable floor plans will include such amenities as granite counter tops, stainless steel appliances, and a full size washer and dryer in every unit.
-Core is excited to join the Over the Rhine community, and to be a part of preserving this amazing staple of Cincinnati for many generations to enjoy.

 There may be floorplans for this property that are not listed below.
 Please contact us for a listing of all available floorplans.